 I think food is THE epitome of everything.
 We ARE what we eat!
 We rebuild our cells and tissues every day, and the nutrients in our food is what the tissues are literally built WITH.
 You want to build a house?
 You need building materials.
 Same for a body, except, we build the ‘house’ over and over again.
 Our cells grow and then they die, and are replaced by new cells and new tissues.
 We rebuild our body’s tissues any times over throughout life.
 To me, and to many cultures in the past I think, food is/was not entertainment…not simply carbohydrates or calories.
 To me, food is not simply something I consume to avoid running ‘out of steam’ and thus, dying.
 To me, food is information — food turns our genes on and off.
 Food is our phenotype!

 And HOW we grow and obtain our food is one of the most important aspects when considering our role in the environment.

 What is our role in the environment?
-This question doesn’t even make sense to me.
-I think the question should be – what is the environment?
+Really, I think the question should be – what is the environment’s role in US?
 The ‘environment’ is us — you and me!
 The environment is the food we eat to build our tissues…the food we eat, which is information, which turns our genes on and off.
 The environment is the air we breathe.
 The environment is the water we drink.